Curve/belegpp/README.md

 * printfsln
 	* Like printfs but appends a new line
 ## Beleg Lambdas
 Found in `namespace beleg::lambdas`
-Beleg lambdas provide a simple way to write primitive lambdas.
+Predefined Placeholders found in `namespace beleg::lambdas::placeholders`

 <b><i>Note:</b></i> Function calls aswell as some other "complex" stuff is not supported!
+Beleg lambdas provide a simple way to write lambdas to handle less complex stuff.

 ### QuickPlaceholder
 Is a placeholder for a function parameter.
+<b>Note</b>: If you're not using QuickPlaceholders in any functions that have more than 10 Parameters you don't need to define them manually and you can ignore this part!
 #### How to use
 ```cpp
 auto x = QuickPlaceholder<0/*the index of the function parameter*/>{};